sea-bass/detectron2-tutorial/README.md

 We have used [coco-annotator](https://github.com/jsbroks/coco-annotator) to manually label our data and export it to the popular COCO data format.

-This repository includes a small dataset so you can train a model without having any data.
+This repository includes a small dataset so you can try Detectron2 without having to collect and label your own data.

 ---

-# Training an Object Detector
+# Using Detectron2 for Object Detection

-Now that everything is set up, you can follow along the [tutorial notebook](detectron2_tutorial.ipynb).
+Once your environment is set up, you can follow along the notebooks in this repository.

+* [`detectron_pretrained.ipynb`](detection2_pretrained.ipynb) shows how to use pretrained models from the Detectron2 Model Zoo.
+* [`detection_tutorial.ipynb`](detectron2_tutorial.ipynb) shows how to train a model on a custom dataset by starting from one of the pretrained models above.